-Finally, you’ll want to create multiple videos featuring multiple employees — even if you’re only presenting one at a time.
-This will allow potential hires to see your organization from a variety of perspectives, which can strengthen their trust in your company from the start.
+Finally, you’ll want to create multiple videos featuring multiple personnel — even if you’re only presenting one at a time.
+This will allow potential hires to see your organisation from a variety of perspectives, which can strengthen their trust in your company from the start.

 Focus on the technical aspects

 Lastly, let’s talk about the technical aspects of your employee-generated video content.

 This likely goes without saying, but if your EGVC doesn’t look like it was created by professionals, it’s not going to do much for your company’s reputation.

 For starters, you should be using professional audio/visual equipment to create this content.
 Luckily, iCIMS’ Video Studio offers an affordable, user-friendly way for your personnel to create content without the help of your creative team.

 It’s also important to maintain a professional recording environment, as well.
 A few keys, here: